rahuluniv/EduBest/docs/ProjectManagement.md

 *Note: This sprint focuses on optimizing the user interface and experience based on feedback, automating DevOps tasks for efficiency, and preparing the platform for scalability to accommodate future growth.*

 ---

-Certainly, let's proceed with detailing the final sprints:

----